Advanced Modelling of 3D Rotary Projects

 This section will present how to use single-sided modelling techniques in rotary projects.

 Users familiar with modelling techniques used in single-sided projects may find them more convenient for modelling certain shapes.
 This example uses two vectors, representing side cross section of the table leg and a few of half cross sections for different parts of the table leg.
 Those vectors are presented below.

-In order to use the created model in rotary project, we need to export and then import it back.
+In order to use the created model in a rotary project, we need to export and then import it back.
 Although it is possible to do this with two sessions of Aspire, it can also be done within a single session with rotary project.
-To export the leg model, make sure no other components are visible (including the automatically added zero plane) and open Export Model tool while holding down Shift.
+To export the leg model, make sure no other components are visible (including the automatically added zero plane) and open the Export Model tool while holding down Shift.
 Pressing Shift allows to open the export tool in single-sided, rather than rotary mode.

 Since half of the leg was modelled, Close with inverted front option can be used.
 The resulting STL mesh can be seen below.